-All Saints Church hosted its first public service on Ash Wednesday, 2017 and began weekly Saturday night worship services on Easter.
+Bethel Baptist Church & Pastor Wes Johnson graciously offered to share their facilities with us.
+As a result, All Saints Church hosted our first public service on Ash Wednesday, 2017 and began weekly Saturday night worship services that Easter.

 We wholeheartedly embrace the historic Christian faith summarized in the Apostles’ and Nicene Creeds.
 We acknowledge the Bible as God’s inspired word and submit to it as our final authority.
 We believe that the Holy Spirit has been present in the church, guarding and guiding it through the centuries, so we strive to emphasize those things that have been believed in common by all Christians from the beginning.